CristhianSZ/class-lab-repo/class.md

 ## Class Information
-- Name: [Your Name Here]
+- Name: [Cristhian Rodrigo]
-- Certification: [Your Certification Name Here]
+- Certification: [Data and Cybersecurity]

 ## Instructions
 Please replace the placeholders with your details: